Blog Layout

 1. Validate your idea

-• Before you start spending time and money on developing a product or a service, speak to people
+• Before you start spending time and money on developing a product or a service, speak to people in the relevant industry or potential customers about your idea.

-• Understand what your competitors are missing out on so you can really define your Unique Selling Point
+• Understand what your competitors are missing out on so you can really define your Unique Selling Point that will give you an advantage.

 • For example, a cake shop that caters for allergens like gluten or any other.
 Yoga that caters for busy moms designed to suit times around kids’ sleep times.